analogdevicesinc/iio_ros2/doc/Examples/00_introduction.rst

 #. `AD5592R`_:

     This demo showcases the usage of the AD5592R device, which is an 8-channel, 12-bit, configurable ADC/DAC with on-chip Reference using an SPI Interface.

 #. `AD7124-8`_:

     This demo demonstrates the functionalities of the AD7124, a high-precision integrated ADC suitable for various industrial applications.

-..
-TODO: ADXL example + hwmon (CPU core temperature, etc.)

-.. #. **Accelerometer**:
+#. `HWMON`_:

-    ..
-This demo illustrates how to interface with an accelerometer to capture
+    This demo illustrates how to interface with the hwmon subsystem to read temperature, current and voltage data from the system's sensors.
-    .. motion data.

-.. #. **hwmon**

 .. _Service call reference: ./01_service_call_reference.html
 .. _AD5592R: ./02_example_ad5592r.html
 .. _AD7124-8: ./03_example_ad7124-8.html
+.. _HWMON: ./04_example_hwmon.html